ghc-proposals/ghc-proposals/proposals/0000-split-wunused-imports.md

 We're suggesting that we split off the "duplicate imports" part from `-Wunused-imports` into another warning, called `-Wduplicate-imports`, and crucially, **do not** include `-Wduplicate-imports` into `-Wall`.

-We additionally introduce a new **"meta" warning**, which will be used to loudly communicate, but without erroring, that the behaviour of `-Wunused-imports` has changed, so that users can adapt accordingly.

 ## Motivation

 `-Wunused-imports` has long been a thorn in the side of people who want both: